crate/tsperf/tsperf/read/README.md

 used with TimescaleDB, MongoDB, AWS Timestream, Postgresql, MSSQL.

 **TimescaleDB, Postgresql, MSSQL:**
-The value of `DB_NAME` is used when connecting to TimescaleDB.
+The value of `DATABASE` is used when connecting to TimescaleDB.
 This database must already exist in your TimescaleDB instance and must have already been initialized with `CREATE EXTENSION IF NOT EXISTS timescaledb CASCADE;`.

 **MongoDB:**
-The value of `DB_NAME` is used as the database parameter of MongoDB.
+The value of `DATABASE` is used as the database parameter of MongoDB.

 **AWS Timestream:**
-The value of `DB_NAME` is used as the database parameter of AWS Timestream.
+The value of `DATABASE` is used as the database parameter of AWS Timestream.

 ### Environment variables used to configure InfluxDB